 There are thousands of complaints and dozens of law suits about "peeling" bonded leather furniture.

-For consumers who are looking for lower priced furniture that looks and feels similar to genuine leather there are excellent faux leathers made from polyurethane or vinyl which are excellent.
+For consumers who are looking for lower priced furniture that looks and feels similar to genuine leather there are excellent faux leathers made from polyurethane or vinyl which will last 10+ years.

 - These faux leathers are far more durable than the bonded leathers.
 They also are generally more comfortable and cost less.

 Beginning in 2020, some major retailers have started switching from bonded leathers to new lower cost 100% synthetic faux leathers made from a combination of polyester and polyurethane.